project-ecc/ecchat/eccprotocol.md

 ### txidInf

-The `txidInf` message type is used to send transaction information from the sending party to the other party.
+The `txidInf` method is used to send transaction information from the sending party to the other party.

 	{
 		"coin" : "<ticker symbol>"